 The protection of Connecticut’s rich and remarkably diverse range of species, as well as migratory and international wildlife, is now more important than ever.
 With your vital support, we can create a humane and livable planet for all species.
 Click HERE to take action now on these important 2023 wildlife legislative priorities.

-Black bears – A proposed bill that would have allowed for not only hunting of black bears, but wildlife in general, was (thankfully) defeated in the Environment Committee on March 28.
-Black bears are a crucial part of Connecticut’s biodiversity and need our protection now more than ever.
-Sierra Club advocates for a comprehensive public education campaign, which would educate people and communities to become “bear smart” by learning non-lethal methods of deterrence.
+Connecticut’s black bears are a crucial part of our state’s biodiversity and need our protection now more than ever.
+Sierra Club CT opposes efforts to enact a bear hunt and instead advocates for a proactive, comprehensive education initiative, teaching people and communities to become “bear smart” by learning and putting into effect proven, non-lethal methods of deterrence.

 Sierra Club Connecticut’s Wildlife Committee is focused on the protection of Connecticut’s rich and remarkably diverse range of species, as well as migratory and international wildlife.
 To find out more, engage us.